-I’m using just one type of stitch – half double crochets – same as in my Infinity Scarf pattern.
-But the difference is that here they are worked into the spaces between the stitches in the previous row.
+I’m using just one basic stitch throughout the pattern—half double crochet, just like in my Infinity Scarf pattern.
+The difference is that, in this ear warmer, the stitches are worked into the spaces between the stitches from the previous row instead of into the stitches themselves.

 Average Head Circumference